 “Is it ‘the’ ranking factor (whatever that’s supposed to mean)?
-No. A fast website with terrible content is likely not what searchers seek… But if you have two good pieces of content and one is going to be frustratingly slow, we might wanna give the faster one a better position, no?”
+No. A fast website with terrible content is likely not what searchers seek… But if you have two good pieces of content and one is going to be frustratingly slow, we might wanna give the faster one a better position, no?”— Martin Splitt

 Simply put, you still need to provide valuable content to your users that answer their questions, and you still need to consider the other ranking factors.
 However, if you aren’t thinking about user experience in terms of page performance then you simply are not providing the highest value to your audience, and your Google Search rankings will reflect that.

-If you’re not currently meeting the previously mentioned criteria for a good page experience, then it’s already hurting your website conversions and your revenue.
-There are lots of studies on this from Google and industry research from elsewhere that indicate the correlation between positive user experience and conversions.
+If your website isn’t currently meeting the aforementioned criteria for good page experience, then it’s already hurting your conversions and revenue — not just in organic search — but across all marketing channels.
+There are lots of studies on this from Google and industry research that indicate the correlation between good user experience and conversions.
+For example: